EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/index.md

 Additional information on service policies can be found [here](policies.md).

-## TRE GPU Service Tutorial
+## SHS GPU Cluster Tutorial

-This tutorial teaches users how to submit tasks to the TRE GPU Service, but it is not a comprehensive overview of Kubernetes.
+This tutorial teaches users how to submit tasks to the SHS GPU Cluster, but it is not a comprehensive overview of Kubernetes.

 | Lesson                                                                                                   | Objective                                                                                                      |
 |-----------------------------------|-------------------------------------|